mcoria/chesstango/README.md

 Although performance is taken into consideration, this is not the top non-functional priority, good design patterns implementation is preferred.

 Creational Patterns
-	Factory method
+<b>Factory method</b>

  Structural Patterns

  Behavioral Patterns
    Template method

-Template method pattern in combination of Factory Method can be found at AbstractCardinalMoveGenerator.java class.
+Template method pattern in combination with Factory Method can be found at AbstractCardinalMoveGenerator.java class.